-Silvia Vega-Llona, "Prologue: Thomas Elsaesser and the Mind-Game Film" Warren Buckland, "The Mind-Game Film: Provenance of a Concept" Dana Polan, "Minding Hollywood" Seung-hoon Jeong, "Politicizing the Mind-Game Film" 1.
+Silvia Vega-Llona, "Prologue: Thomas Elsaesser and The Mind-Game Film" Warren Buckland, "The Mind-Game Film: Provenance of a Concept" Dana Polan, "Minding Hollywood" Seung-hoon Jeong, "Politicizing the Mind-Game Film" 1.
 On Mind-Game Films as Tipping Points: The Challenges of Cinema in the New Century 2.
-Too Late, Too Soon: Body, Time and Agency 3.
+Too Late, Too Soon: Body, Time, and Agency 3.
 The Mind-Game Film 4.
-Time Travel Films: An Ethics of Redemption, Rescue and Regret 5.
-The New Normal – Trauma as Successfully Failed Communication (Nurse Betty / 2000) 6.
-Saving Private Ryan: Retrospection, Survivors’ Guilt and Affective Memory 7.
+Time Travel Films: An Ethics of Redemption, Rescue, and Regret 5.
+The New Normal – Trauma as Successfully Failed Communication (NURSE BETTY 2000) 6.
+Saving Private Ryan 7.
 Philip K Dick, the Mind-Game film, and Retroactive Causality 8.
-Actions Have Consequences: Logics of the Mind-Game Film in David Lynch’s Los Angeles-Trilogy 9.
+Actions Have Consequences: Logics of the Mind-Game Film in David Lynch’s Los Angeles Trilogy 9.
 Zero Dark Thirty: Genre Hybridization as (Parapractic) Interference 10.
 Cinema and Games: Contingency as Our New Causality 11.
 Contingency, Causality, Complexity: Distributed Agency in the Mind-Game Film 12.
 The History of the Present as Paranoid Mind-Game

-Thomas Elsaesser was Professor Emeritus at the University of Amsterdam, The Netherlands.
-Since 2013 until his passing in December 2019 he was visiting Professor at Columbia University, NYC.
-And from 2006 to 2012 he was Visiting Professor at Yale University USA.
-Among his books as author are: European Cinema and Continental Philosophy (2019), Film History as Media Archeology (2016), The Persistence of Hollywood (2012), Film Theory: An Introduction through the Senses (2010, 2015), European Cinema Face to Face with Hollywood (2005), Weimar Cinema and After (2000), Fassbinder’s Germany: History, Identity, Subject (1996), New German Cinema (1989).
+Thomas Elsaesser was Professor Emeritus at the University of Amsterdam, the Netherlands.
+Since 2013 until his passing in December 2019 he was Visiting Professor at Columbia University, USA, and from 2006 to 2012 he was Visiting Professor at Yale University, USA.
+Among his books as author are European Cinema and Continental Philosophy (2019), Film History as Media Archeology (2016), The Persistence of Hollywood (2012), Film Theory: An Introduction through the Senses (2010, 2015) co-authored with Malte Hagener, European Cinema: Face to Face with Hollywood (2005), Weimar Cinema and After (2000), Fassbinder’s Germany: History, Identity, Subject (1996), and New German Cinema (1989).